Sahsen Ventures

 Avail Medsystems, Inc. is a digital healthcare company that develops a platform designed to remotely connect healthcare experts with practitioners.
 The company's integrated audio/visual hardware and software system facilitates procedural support, observation, and clinical education services, allowing healthcare professionals to collaborate effectively.
 By enabling real-time access to clinical expertise, Avail aims to eliminate physical, economic, and logistical barriers in the healthcare industry.
 This approach promotes innovation and enhances the adoption of medical tools and techniques, ultimately improving patient care.
 Founded in 2017 and based in Palo Alto, California, Avail Medsystems was previously known as Nurep, Inc. and underwent a name change in March 2018.

-Neoleukin Therapeutics is a biopharmaceutical company based in Seattle, Washington, focused on developing immunotherapies for cancer, inflammation, and autoimmune disorders through innovative protein design technology.
-The company's primary product candidate, NL-201, is a de novo protein engineered to mimic the therapeutic effects of cytokines IL-2 and IL-15, targeting various cancers such as renal cell carcinoma and melanoma.
-Founded in 2003 and emerging from the University of Washington's Institute for Protein Design in 2019, Neoleukin utilizes advanced computational methods to create custom-designed proteins that offer enhanced pharmaceutical properties compared to natural proteins, aiming to provide superior therapeutic benefits for serious diseases.
+Neoleukin Therapeutics is a biopharmaceutical company based in Seattle, Washington, founded in 2003.
+The company specializes in developing immunotherapies for cancer, inflammation, and autoimmune disorders using advanced protein design technology.
+Their lead product candidate, NL-201, is a de novo protein designed to mimic the therapeutic effects of cytokines interleukin (IL)-2/IL-15, targeting various types of cancer such as renal cell carcinoma and melanoma.
+Neoleukin Therapeutics leverages computational methods to create custom-designed proteins with enhanced pharmaceutical properties, inspired by natural protein complexes.
+The company emerged from the University of Washington Institute for Protein Design in January 2019 and was previously known as Aquinox Pharmaceuticals before changing its name in August 2019.

 Forterra is a non-profit organization that supports the Pacific Northwest and its wild mountains, rich ecosystems, farmland, small towns, and thriving cities.